Translational Research Grants Scheme

 Can applicants apply for funding for an existing research project, or for the NSW arm of an interstate or national project?

 Possibly.
-The case would need to be made in the Expression of Interest (EOI) form.
+The case would need to be made in the application form.

 If you have already received funding, then an explanation should be provided in the application of how TRGS funding will leverage or value-add to the existing resources.